• Home

 What they found calls out for national attention and an economic reordering that keeps all of our families self sufficient.
 The problem has been further exposed and exacerbated by COVID-19.

-My skill-set in bankruptcy is no match for people on the edge of destitution.
-Only a national resolve to spread the blessings of liberty more equally will suffice.
+My skill-set in bankruptcy is no match for people without enough income to afford their basic needs.
+Only a national resolve to provide an income sufficient for self sufficiency will suffice.

 More from the Soapbox